Puddlemere-United/iteration-3/README.md

 ### Installing

 In order to get this running on your system, just follow the below steps.
-Note that this program runs completely on the command line of your system.

 - Clone down this repository, which will create a new directory for this project on your system
 - Within the terminal, CD into this newly created directory